bradleyfalzon/gopherci/CONTRIBUTING.md

     - Generate private key, save it somewhere accessible to GopherCI and set the .env file or environment
     - Record the integration id in the .env file or environment
 - Start GopherCI
-- Install the GitHub integration
+- Install the GitHub App on your account, limiting its permissions to a test repository
-- GopherCI should then receive the web hook
+- GopherCI should then receive the integration installation event
+- Manually enable to repository in the database `UPDATE gh_installations SET enabled_at = NOW() WHERE installation_id = <id>`
-- Create a test repo
+- Create a PR or push event on a repository that has the test integration installed
+- GopherCI should then receive and process the event

 # Integration Tests